 Specifically, DataGrail’s Okta integration allows businesses already using Okta to:

 - Use it as a “source” integration to discover apps in use that may contain personal data (PII).

 - Quickly and easily identify system owners and contacts associated with all systems for automated data mapping.

 - Securely control access to DataGrail via SSO.

 What are the trends DataGrail expects to see in the data privacy industry?

 There are a few different trends we expect to see in the next few months, based on preliminary data on the early impact of the CCPA.
 The CCPA will set the standard for privacy reform in the U.S., and it will only increase in impact as enforcement begins.
 Large companies, such as Microsoft, have begun supporting CCPA rights for all individuals across the U.S. to set their standard for privacy.
 As CCPA fines arrive in the second half of 2020, companies will be forced to respond and identify high risk areas.
 Later in 2020, we expect to see an increase in privacy regulation emerge from more states, and potentially an all-encompassing federal privacy bill.
 Finally, consumers will start to demand greater transparency and privacy across the products and services they use.
 Consumer-facing businesses will require that their software vendors have privacy built into their products.
 As a result, there will be a move by software providers to market the privacy features they include in their products.

 Want more of a deep dive into the DataGrail + Okta partnership?
 Listen in on the State of Identity podcast!
-Interested in Okta Ventures?
+Interested in joining Want to learn more about Okta Ventures?
 Check out our FAQ here and feel free to reach out to our team or submit your business for review.